-Ruth Williams, Relational Counsellor and Psychotherapist, Reg.
+Relational Counsellor/Psychotherapist and Supervisor, Reg.
 MBACP

 Hello, I'm Ruth and I'd like to tell you about the ways in which I work.
 I believe that the therapeutic relationship is central to effective counselling.
 I am a qualified Relational Counsellor and work in an integrative way, incorporating a range of models such as Mindfulness, Cognitive Behavioural and Psychodynamic therapies.
-I can help you to explore the ways in which you relate to yourselves and to others, now and in the past.
+I can help you to explore the ways in which you relate to yourself and to others, now and in the past.
 I aim to create an atmosphere of trust and will take time to make you feel secure, providing a safe space for you to begin to talk about the challenges you may be facing in life.

 I am trained to Post Graduate level and hold a University Diploma in Counselling & Psychotherapy which is accredited by the British Association of Counselling and Psychotherapy.
 As a member of the BACP, I am required to work within a clear ethical framework and attend regular professional development training programmes.
 These help me to keep up to date with current legislation and the latest advances in therapeutic practice, ensuring my clients receive a high standard of service.

-My experience and training has equipped me to work with individuals and couples to help them to overcome a range of psychological and emotional issues which may be at the root of their distress.
+My experience and training have equipped me to work with individuals and couples to help them to overcome a range of psychological and emotional issues which may be at the root of their distress.
 I am able to support you to address difficult feelings and behaviours; working closely alongside to enable you to understand your inner conflicts and improve ways in which you relate to others.
 I can help you to identify new strategies to address your difficulties.
 You will be treated with respect and given the freedom to fully explore and express your feelings without the fear of being judged.

 Counselling can be a unique experience, allowing you to feel truly listened to and understood.
 This can provide you with a chance to try out a new way of being; safe in the knowledge that you will receive the empathy and support you may require to help you through a difficult period in life.